Programs

 Oral History

 Recorded interviews are conducted by trained community fieldworkers under the supervision of the Oral History Coordinator.
-Sessions follow a consent framework developed with partner communities in 2006 and substantially revised in 2020 to address digital access, descendant rights, and posthumous embargo.
+Sessions follow the Vatsaas Consent Framework, developed with partner communities in 2006 and substantially revised in 2020 to address digital access, descendant rights, and posthumous embargo of up to seventy-five years.
+Interviews are recorded at 96 kHz / 24-bit to broadcast standard on dual-redundant field recorders.

-• Deposit model: One copy to the originating community, one to the central archive, one to a partner repository.
+• Deposit model: One copy of the recording and transcript to the originating community (reading copies), one to the central archive (preservation master on LTO-9 in triplicate), one to a partner repository (access copy).

 03 Active · Rolling intake